wp-plugins/cdnify-manager/readme.txt

 == Frequently Asked Questions ==

 = Q. I have a question =
-A. Please get in touch: paul(at)paulandsam.co
+A. Please get in touch: support(at)paulandsam.co

 == Changelog ==